hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

 Aliases for the token type can be created, via aliases, in different languages.
 They must follow the naming convention and be unique

+## allowed creators

+Others can be given the permission to create tokens from this type, or descendants from this type.
+This means descendants can further restrict, but not expand, the allowed creators.
+Group lists can be used to change the users allowed.